 Úna Monaghan is a harper, composer, researcher and sound artist from Belfast.
 Her recent work has combined traditional music with bronze sculpture, sound art and movement sensors.
 Her compositions have been presented on BBC and RTÉ television and radio, and in theatre productions, festivals and conferences internationally.
 She performs with harp and computer, and released an album of her compositions for Irish harp and electronics, named “For” in 2018.

-In 2013 Úna was selected from an international audition process as a Future Music Performance Fellow at the Atlantic Music Festival, Maine, USA.
-She was an Artist in Residence at the Centre Culturel Irlandais, Paris in Spring 2015. Úna also works as a sound engineer specializing in Irish traditional music, and experimental, live electronic and multichannel music, a role in which she travels worldwide.
-She curates the JamJar series of contemporary and experimental music for Moving On Music in Belfast.
+Úna has held artist residencies at the Centre Culturel Irlandais Paris, the Institute for the Public Life of Arts and Ideas Montréal, and the Future Music Lab at the Atlantic Music Festival, Maine, USA. Úna also works as a sound engineer specialising in Irish traditional music, and experimental, live electronic and multichannel music, a role in which she travels worldwide.